 The completion of a real estate transaction when legal documents are signed, fees are paid, funds are disbursed, and the seller hands over the keys to the home.

-A number representing your creditworthiness to lenders, determined by your credit history, outstanding debts, payment history, and other factors.
+Your credit score is a number representing your creditworthiness to lenders, determined by your credit history, outstanding debts, payment history, and other factors.

 Your total monthly debt divided by your total monthly income.
 It indicates what percentage of your income is used to pay off debt.
 The lower your debt-ratio, the better your chances of qualifying for a mortgage.

 The amount you pay upfront to the lender to secure the loan.
 Depending on the lender, down payments range from 3.5 to 20 percent of the selling price.
 The larger the down payment, the lower your monthly payments could be.